michzza/michzza.github.io/menu/resume.md

 ### KPMG (Paris, FRANCE)
 *Senior IT Risk consultant* | *September 2015 - October 2018*

-- Assessed risks and opportunities related to technology in areas such as IT governance, tech contracts and potential synergies in terms of systems or processes, in the context of potential mergers or acquisitions
+- Assessed risks and opportunities related to technology in areas such as IT governance, tech contracts and potential synergies in terms of systems or processes

-- Delivered advisory engagements helping clients develop their Sarbanes–Oxley compliance procedures by reviewing business processes and designing processes and controls to enable SOX compliance
+- Delivered advisory engagements helping clients develop their Sarbanes–Oxley compliance procedures by reviewing business processes and designing processes and controls to enable compliance

 ### Accenture (Paris, FRANCE)
 *IT Consulting Intern* | *August 2014 - February 2015*